 2020 – today

 The logo features a striking Sunbird, symbolizing the airline’s expansive network across the bird’s natural living areas.
-The Sunbird, celebrated for its bright plumage and nectar-seeking behavior, parallels the airline’s practice of gathering travelers from different spots, similar to how the bird collects nectar.
+The Sunbird, celebrated for its bright plumage and nectar-seeking behavior, parallels the airline’s practice of gathering travelers from various locations, much like the bird collects nectar.
 This resemblance inspired the decision to adopt the Sunbird as the airline’s emblem, capturing the essence of its operations’ efficiency, focus, and intent.
 The depiction of the bird’s flight, direct and purpose-driven, aligns with the airline’s aim to offer straightforward and meaningful services to its customers.

-The emblem illustrates the Sunbird using a vibrant mix of red, green, black, blue, and white hues, set against a sun-representing yellow circle.
+The emblem depicts the Sunbird in a vibrant mix of red, green, black, blue, and white, set against a yellow sun-shaped circle.
 This vivid portrayal draws attention and highlights the airline’s lively and dynamic character.
-The bird points towards “Airlink,” presented in a bold typeface with distinctive one-sided serifs that lend a unique flair to the wording, boosting the logo’s visual attraction.
+The bird points to “Airlink,” set in a bold typeface with distinctive one-sided serifs that lend the wording a unique flair, boosting the logo’s visual appeal.

-Featuring the Sunbird against the Sun signifies the areas serviced by the airline.
+Featuring the Sunbird against the Sun signifies the areas the airline serves.
 It conveys the sun’s warmth, vitality, and nurturing aspect, mirroring the airline’s aim to invigorate and enrich its service offerings.
-The chosen colors for the bird and the sun pay tribute to the natural hues observed in the Sunbird’s surroundings while also representing the airline’s identity—varied, full of energy, and comprehensive.
+The chosen colors for the bird and the sun pay tribute to the natural hues observed in the Sunbird’s surroundings, while also representing the airline’s varied, energetic, and comprehensive identity.

 This emblem, rich in symbolism and vibrant hues, effectively conveys Airlink’s principles and approach to service.
 It symbolizes the airline’s commitment to direct, streamlined, and lively travel experiences, akin to the Sunbird’s enthusiastic quest for nectar.
 Thus, Airlink symbolizes connection and vigor in the aviation sector.